chrif/cocotte/doc/static-site.md

 	```
 	./bin/dev
 	```
-1. The changes you make to your files in the `web` folder are live at http://mysite.mydomain.local
+1. The changes you make to your files in the `web` folder are live at `http://mysite.mydomain.local`.
+	* Note that the local version of the static site template is not using `https`.

 ## Deploy to production
 1. When you are ready to publish your changes, run:
 	```
 	./bin/prod
 	```
+	* Your changes are deployed to `https://mysite.mydomain.com`.

 ## The commands